geerlingguy/raspberry-pi-pcie-devices/_cards_network/intel-i210-nic.md

 I may try picking one of these up to see if I can get it working with the Time Card.

-For more discussion of this card and its driver, see [this thread](https://github.com/raspberrypi/linux/issues/4151), particularly the conversation between @lasselj and me.
-You can also find @lasselj's current kernel config diff attached as a .txt file.
+For more discussion of this card and its driver, see [this thread about IEEE1588-2008 support in the Pi Linux issues](https://github.com/raspberrypi/linux/issues/4151).